gkamer8/agrippa-pkg/README.md

 ```
 def export(
-        infile,
+        infile,  # the markup file
-        outfile=None,
+        outfile=None,  # the .onnx file name
-        producer="Unknown",
+        producer="Unknown",  # your name
-        graph_name="Unknown",
-        write_weights=True,
-        suppress=False
+        graph_name="Unknown",  # the name of the model
+        write_weights=True,  # should this create a weights file, should none exist
+        suppress=False,  # suppresses certain print statements
+        reinit=False,  # reinitializes all weights from the weights file
+        bindings=None  # a dictionary to bind variables present in the markup
     ):
 ```

-The outfile parameter defaults to the infile with a .onnx extension.
-The `suppress` variable controls whether export will print anything.

 # Markup Language Spec